Basic Recommendations

 a) Early contacts

-We should like to point out once again that the information contained in this guide is only to be regarded as a guideline.
+We should like to point out that the information contained in this guide is only to be regarded as a guideline.
 Authoritative statements on current legal provisions can only be issued by the embassies and government agencies of the countries of destination.

-We therefore urgently advise early arrangements with the home prescribers and early contact with foreign methadone suppliers and/or government agencies, so that any arrangements required to enable treatment to be maintained or to obtain a permit for the importation of methadone can be clarified and introduced in good time before the journey commences.
+We therefore urgently advise early arrangements with the home prescribers and early contact with foreign treatment providers and/or government agencies, so that any arrangements required to enable treatment to be maintained or to obtain a permit for the importation of methadone can be clarified and introduced in good time before the journey commences.
 Inquire about the costs of treatment, medicine and possible lab tests of urine samples!
-If it is planned to take away methadone, check if the drug can be exported from your home country.
+If it is planned to take away methadone/buprenorphine/morphine, check if the drug can be exported from your home country.
 Very often it is not possible to refer patients at short notice to doctors or hospitals/clinics for treatment (e.g. because of long waiting lists).

 b) Time zones: